 With a 510(k) clearance, however, the manufacturer must merely show that the new device is substantially similar to a product that previously received PMA approval by FDA.
 Unbeknownst to patients, with a 510(k) approval, no testing is required by the manufacturer or FDA prior to the device being implanted in them.
 Companies strive to use this much easier (and less safe) pathway to FDA approval so they can get new products to the marketplace faster.

 Whether the problem can be traced back to the design, manufacturing, or labeling of the product, our team will work to investigate every avenue of compensation available to you and your loved ones.
 Our attorneys are nationally-recognized for their work in record-setting and otherwise large cases.
-Together, they bring over 7 decades of legal experience to the table and are passionate about holding large medical device manufacturers responsible for the injuries they have caused.
+Together, they bring over half a century of legal experience to the table and are passionate about holding large medical device manufacturers responsible for the injuries they have caused.

 Select an area and allow Heard Law Firm, PLLC provide you with the legal guidance you need and deserve during this time.